 Tool #8: An iPad or Tablet

-If you prefer working in the digital realm, you could technically create beautiful illustrations without any of the above if you have a smart tablet, such as an iPad.
+If you prefer working in the digital realm, you could technically create beautiful illustrations without any of the above if you have a smart tablet, such as an iPad, and the right illustration software.

 While they can be quite pricey, tablets are very powerful drawing and illustration tools.
 They are portable and many apps allow you to access a limitless variety of pen and brush styles, textures, and colors.